-- ► TIFF files containing more than one image (see "Multi-page images", page 172); use the page option to select a specific image within a TIFF file. - ► Alpha channels or masks (see Section 7.1.4, "Image Masks and Transparency", page 177) are honored unless the ignoremask option is set.
-You can explicitly select an alpha channel with the alphachannelname option. - ► PDFlib honors clipping paths in TIFF images created with Adobe Photoshop and compatible programs unless the ignoreclippingpath option is set. - ► PDFlib honors embedded ICC profiles in TIFF images unless the honoriccprofile option is set to false. - ► If a TIFF image contains an Exif marker the color space information in the Exif marker is interpreted.
+- ► TIFF files containing more than one image (see "Multi-page images", page 194); use the page option to select a specific image within a TIFF file. - Alpha channels or masks (see Section 8.1.4, "Image Transparency with Alpha Channels and Stencil Masks", page 199) are honored unless the ignoremask option is set.
+You can explicitly select an alpha channel with the alphachannelname option. - PDFlib honors clipping paths in TIFF images created with Adobe Photoshop and compatible programs unless the ignoreclippingpath option is set. - ► PDFlib honors embedded ICC profiles in TIFF images unless the honoriccprofile option is set to false. - If a TIFF image contains an Exif marker the color space information in the Exif marker is interpreted.
 If it indicates sRGB color space the sRGB ICC profile is attached to the image (unless the image contains an explicit embedded ICC profile, the honoriccprofile option is false or another ICC profile has been assigned to the image with the iccprofile option). - ► The orientation tag which specifies the desired image orientation is honored.
 It can be ignored (as many applications do) with the ignoreorientation option.